Showing 1 - 1 OF 1

 Filling prescriptions while traveling

-You should get all prescriptions refilled before traveling.
-But if you run out of a prescription drug while traveling, visit Filling Prescriptions When Traveling.
+You should refill prescriptions before traveling.
+But if you run out of a prescription drug while traveling, visit TRICARE Filling Prescriptions When Traveling.

 Getting dental care while traveling